JuliaTeachingCTU/Julia-for-Optimization-and-Learning/docs/src/lecture_04/otherpackages.md

 Computing...
 20%|███████▊                               |  ETA: 0:00:04
 ```

-The same syntax can be used also with `map`/`pmap`/`reduce` function.
-Progress bars can be also created manually, which allows additional formatting of the output.
+The same syntax can also be used with the `map`/`pmap`/`reduce` function.
+Progress bars can also be created manually, which allows additional formatting of the output.
 For example, it is possible to print and update information related to the computation by using the `showvalues` keyword as follows

 ```julia
 julia> x, n = 1 , 10;